It’s a tough time for fintech marketers to make the case for budget and content creation resources.

 But you also know budget conversations can be tricky.

-Here’s three ways for content marketing leaders to make a case for budget and content production resources in a tough climate.
+Here’s how content marketing leaders can make a case for budget and content production resources in a tougher economy.

 In fact, the CMI research shows content marketing has helped B2B companies: